Get the latest from TODAY

 “You can go through this and figure out a way to be happy,” she said.
 “I am so happy to be alive and I don’t want to waste any moment of it.
 I try to inspire others.
 It is OK to feel what you feel.
 You are strong enough to make it through it.”

-Dotson's raising money to cover some of her medical expenses.
+Dotson's raising money to cover her ongoing medical expenses.
 People interested in helping can do so here.